Lew and Pam Bretz offer for sale their two

 “open to nature” without others intruding on your domestic space.

-and Easter, when over two-thirds of visits occur .
-But even then,
+Christmas and Easter, when over two-thirds of visits occur.
+But even

-the owners-in-residence will most often hardly hear the business
+then, the owners-in-residence will most often hardly hear the

-operating at front.
-For the rest of the year, little activity is
+business operating at front.
+For the rest of the year, little

 In and around Elephant Pass…

-the main residence enable you to stay in touch wtih others via Skype,
+antenna and satellite dish enable you to stay in touch with others

 Ten minutes from Elephant Pass is unspoiled Little Beach, several

 kilometres in length.
-Few visitors are there except for the summer
+Few visitors are there except in summer.
+Four

-Mile Beach and a fifteen minute drive in other direction takes you
+Mile Beach is nearby, and a fifteen minute drive in other direction

-LAUNCESTON, 90 minutes from Elephant Pass, is convenient for
+LAUNCESTON is 90 minutes from Elephant Pass, is convenient

-"power shopping" at K-Mart, Myer, Bunnings, Woolworths/ Coles etc.
+for "power shopping" at Myer, Bunnings, Dan Murphy’s,

 For more on Launceston, follow THIS link.

-Freycinet Peninsula and heritage town of Swansea, with some of the
+breathtaking Freycinet Peninsula and the heritage town of Swansea,

-Hobart is itself a major tourist spot, with capitol city amenities
+Hobart is itself a major tourist hot-spot, with capitol city

-including a fine university. the largest open-air market in
+amenities including a fine university. the largest open-air market

 world-renowned MONA) and regular arts events that “mainlanders” fly